Real conversations about the stuff people just don't talk about.

 Selling the family home and relocating after loss

-Joanna Boyd, former real estate agent and buyers advocate shared her personal experience about selling her home and relocating her family after her husband's unexpected death in September 2017 while on holidays in Bali.
+Joanna Boyd shares her personal experience about selling her home and relocating her family after her husband's unexpected death in September 2017 while on holidays in Bali.

 Widowed prior to marriage equality